Hungry for Change Challenge

 DBS Foundation and the National Environment Agency (NEA) launched the inaugural Hungry for Change Challenge to empower our youth to develop and pilot innovative solutions that will prevent and/or reduce food waste in Singapore.
 The Hungry for Change Challenge is open to current students and recent alumni from the institutes of higher learning in Singapore.

-Under the DBS Foundation X NEA Hungry for Change Challenge, the five most innovative and impactful ideas will be supported for piloting with a total funding of up to $125,000 from DBS Foundation.
+Under the DBS Foundation X NEA Hungry for Change Challenge, the five most innovative and impactful ideas will receive total funding support of up to SGD125,000 from DBS Foundation.
 The teams will also have opportunities to consult with NEA and benefit from their expertise.